000Daniel/CSharp-Projects/Argument Parser Template/V2.0/ReadMe.md

    `List<string> <name>   = parseArgs(args, <name>      , <description> );                      ` <br />
    `List<string> Argument = parseArgs(args, "argument1", "passes a string into the script");` <br />
    Note: the positional arguments have to be declared after the optional flags have. <br />
+   [Here's a software](https://github.com/000Daniel/deldir-plugin) I created using this Argument Parser. <br />
 <br />
 <br />
 <br />